rigard/rulebooks/rulebooks/catan.md

 1. You must move the robber immediately to the number token of any other terrain hex or to the desert hex.
 2. Then you steal 1 (random) Resource Card from an opponent who has a settlement or city adjacent to the target terrain hex.
 The player who is robbed holds his Resource Card hand face down.
 You then take 1 at random.
-If the target hex is adjacent to 2 or more players’ settlements or cities, you choose which one you want to rob.
+If the target hex is adjacent to 2 or more players' settlements or cities, you choose which one you want to rob.

 _**Important**: If the production number for the hex containing the robber is rolled, the owners of adjacent settlements and cities do not receive resources.
 The robber prevents it._